awsdocs/aws-net-developer-guide/doc_source/enforcing-tls.md

 --------

-# Enforcing TLS 1\.2 in this AWS Product or Service<a name="enforcing-tls"></a>
+# Enforcing a minimum TLS version in the AWS SDK for \.NET<a name="enforcing-tls"></a>

-To increase security when communicating with AWS services, you should configure this AWS product or service to use TLS 1\.2 or later\.
+To increase security when communicating with AWS services, you should configure the AWS SDK for \.NET to use TLS 1\.2 or later\.

 The AWS SDK for \.NET uses the underlying \.NET runtime to determine which security protocol to use\.
 By default, current versions of \.NET use the latest configured protocol that the operating system supports\.
 Your application can override this SDK behavior, but it's *not recommended* to do so\.